Gamraj: Plot summary

-Gamraj is the son of Yamraj, the god of death in Hindu Mythology.
+Gamraj is the fictional son of Yamraj, the god of death in Hindu Mythology.
 He has been living on earth among normal people as he has been very emotional and sentimental and requested his father to allow him to go and live on earth as he wanted to help the people here.
-His father permitted him to go but he also sent Yamunda, the buffalo who was the son of Yamraj's buffalo.
-His buffalo's name was Mahish.
+His father permitted him to go but he also sent Yamunda, the buffalo who was the son of Yamraj's buffalo, Mahish.
 Yamunda has heavenly powers of disappearing and can appear when Gamraj calls him and also he can transform into any vehicle he wants.

 On Earth, Gamraj met Shankalu who has been living with his wife Ratalu and their 12 kids who help Gamraj in solving people's problems along with their own (as Yamunda is a regular ride for Shankalu's family).

 Lanky likeable teenager who always laughs his troubles away.

 Gamraj has a knack of inviting troubles and landing himself into the soup.

 T-shirt and jeans are his standard wear.

 Bizarre characters confront Gamraj creating hilarious comic scenes laced with suspense and thrills.

 Helping out poor and down trodden is his habit.